pmalekzadeh/A-robust-quantile-huber-loss/README.md

 ## Credits

-* The implementation of D4PG agent is taken from ACME [D4PG](https://github.com/deepmind/acme/tree/master/acme/agents/tf/d4pg).
+* The implementation of D4PG agent is from [ACME [D4PG](https://github.com/deepmind/acme/tree/master/acme/agents/tf/d4pg)]
+* The trading environment utilized in this project is from the research paper available at SSRN.
+For further details regarding the environment's implementation, refer to the corresponding repository (https://github.com/rotmanfinhub/gamma-vega-rl-hedging/tree/main)https://github.com/rotmanfinhub/gamma-vega-rl-hedging/tree/main).